Champraise/Champraise/README.md

 ---

-⚡ *Follow along as I document the journey—one repo at a time!*
+⚡ *Follow along as I document the journey—one repo and one competition at a time!*